TheMisterOdd/Breeze/Examples/Primitives/Primitives.md

 x: i8 = 255 # Maximun capacity of an i8
 x = 256     # Error, exceded capacity of an i8

+# If you put:
+println(i8.size()) # it prints you the size that an specific varible type can support, in this case i8

 ```